SkiFire13/master-thesis/chapters/background/3-applications.typ

 Most notably the set of relations is a lattice when paired with the set inclusion operator $subset$ and the given function in the fixpoint equation is monotone, so this satisfies our requirements for a system of (one) fixpoint equations we can solve.

-TODO: How to translate to logic formulas
+TODO: How to translate to logic formulas?
+(Or describe later?)

 TODO: Mention the existance of a $O(M log N)$ algorithm for solving strong bisimilarity which will surely be better than solving the fixpoint equation.